|

-Man is an imperceptible atom always trying to become one with God. - Henry Adams
+Man is an imperceptible atom always trying to become one with God. - Henry Adams To be fully alive is to feel that everything is possible. - Eric Hoffer

 By themselves, character and integrity do not accomplish anything.
 But their absence faults everything else. - Peter